 The proposed activities are not expected to have a negative impact on any surface and ground water of the area.
 There are no springs or boreholes present on the mining site.
 The proposed mining area is outside the 32m boundary of the surface water body.
-The Knopkieriespruit is located 250 m east of the preferred site.
+The Knopkieriespruit is located 60m east of the preferred site.
 The mining activities will be out of the 1:00 flood line.
 The entire quarry will be rehabilitated on closure.

-B&E International (Pty) Ltd (contractor) holds a General Authorization for a section 21(c), (i) and (j) water use from the adjacent quarry pit, permitting them to withdraw 95m3 of water per day and 25,040m3 per year.
+B&E International (Pty) Ltd (contractor) holds a General Authorization for a section 21(c), impeding or diverting the flow of a watercourse (i), altering the bed, banks, course, or characteristics of a watercourse and (j) water use which permits the applicant to withdraw 95m3 of water per day and 25,040m3 per year from the adjacent quarry pit.
 Should the applicant wish to exceed these limits, they must submit a new Water Use License application.

-4.8 TERRESTRIAL BIODIVERSITY, CONSERVATION AREAS AND GROUNDCOVER impacts such as mining, infrastructure development, pollution, unregulated livestock grazing, agriculture and edge effects associated with the nearby activities.
+4.8 TERRESTRIAL BIODIVERSITY, CONSERVATION AREAS AND GROUNDCOVER

+According to the Terrestrial Compliance Statement (Appendix M), the proposed area exists in a predominantly modified state, having been subjected to various anthropogenic impacts such as mining, infrastructure development, pollution, unregulated livestock grazing, agriculture and edge effects associated with the nearby activities.
 This habitat is unlikely to fully recover without human intervention and will continue to degrade without further active rehabilitation.
 It is the opinion of the specialist stipulated herein that the proposed development is favourable only if all mitigation measures provided in this and other specialist reports are implemented.